Pinyin Zhou logo Pinyin Joe's

 Overview

-This file contains over five years of traditional Chinese festival dates, from fall 2005 through the end of 2010, in a format that you can easily import into your Microsoft Outlook Calendar:
+This file contains traditional Chinese festival dates from 2016 throught 2020, in a format that you can easily import into your Microsoft Outlook Calendar.
+My 2005-2010 and 2011-2015 files are archived and available upon request.

-Chinese New Year Lantern Festival / Yuanxiao Jie
+Chinese New Year / Guo Nian Laba Festival / Laba Jie

-Double Seventh / 7 Sisters Fest.
-Qingming Jie / Tomb Sweeping Day
+Dragon Boat Festival / Duanwu Jie Qingming Jie / Tomb Sweeping Day

 Did You Know?